absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 #### 1. Time Window

 The time window represents the interval used to fetch time-series data for charts.
-It is especially useful for time-series charts like Area, Line, Bar, Pie charts, and Route Maps.
+It is especially useful for time-series charts like Area, Line, Bar, Pie charts, Route Maps and Value Cards.

 ![Calender Option](../../img/dashboards/date-picker.png)